quicwg/multipath/draft-ietf-quic-multipath.md

 any of which it can use when sending packets on that path; see also {{Section 5.1 of QUIC-TRANSPORT}}.
 Usually, it is desired to provide at least one additional connection ID for all used paths, to allow for migration.
+As further specified in {{Section 5.1 of QUIC-TRANSPORT}} connection IDs cannot be issued more than once on the same connection and therefore are unique for the scope of the connection, regardless of the associated Path ID.

 Over a given path, both endpoints use connection IDs associated to a given Path ID.
 To initiate a path, each endpoint needs to advertise at least one connection ID